 9. Don’t go starving, eat

 Outside of usual restaurants serving different cuisines, something worth checking out is Brisbane markets.
-If you are on tight budget but want a variety of good food, markets are the best option in Brisbane.
+If you are on a tight budget but want a variety of good food, markets are the best option in Brisbane.
 I recommend the Brisbane City Markets which pops up in Brisbane City every Wednesday.
-Great spot to grab the bargain on the fresh produce, and lunch.
+Great spot to grab the bargain on fresh produce, and lunch.

-Alternatively, head to eat street in Northshore which is set inside shipping containers and Boundary Street Markets both offer a twilight market of food stalls with every cuisine you can imagine.
+Alternatively, head to eat street in Northshore which is set inside shipping containers, and Boundary Street Markets both offer a twilight market of food stalls with every cuisine you can imagine.
 The Boundary Street markets also do live bands and a retail shopping market.

 Read the best Instagrammable places in Sydney here.